shenyu234/MAFFN-SAT/README.md

 The ModelNet40 can be downloaded from [here](https://modelnet.cs.princeton.edu/).

 ## Training and Evaluating
-Pretrained model can be found in [here](https://drive.google.com/drive/folders/1JBYkdO2GlW_wKWvUXNDxrf8PQIJMuorN?usp=sharing).
+Pretrained model used in the paper can be found in [here](https://drive.google.com/drive/folders/1JBYkdO2GlW_wKWvUXNDxrf8PQIJMuorN?usp=sharing).
 Or, you can train your own model from scratch.
 ```
 python train.py